Areas of Specialization

 Tom Files was the Firm’s first certified specialist in workers’ compensation and charter specialist in what began as an experimental program with the State Bar.
 Since his retirement in 1981, the Firm has added additional certified specialists, who presently lead in the representation of over fifty major insurance companies, self-insured employers, and legally uninsured governmental units.

 The Firm’s current certified specialists are Peter Slater, William Majernik, Stephanie Merri, and Tiffany Corona.
-Other attorneys practicing in this area include partners Brian Lee, Colin Connor, Jeana B. Pipkin, Yolanda Tuckerman, Christine Green, Ira Clary, Jr., Nicole Flanagan, Kelly Timothy, and Joel Kautz.
-Associates devoting substantial practice to compensation defense include Charles Templeton, Jessica Valenti, Tyler Sonksen, Courtney Masterson, Breanna Owen, Richard Gilbert, Reed Wickham, and Brett Haynes.
+Other attorneys practicing in this area include partners Colin Connor, Jeana B. Pipkin, Yolanda Tuckerman, Christine Green, Ira Clary, Jr., Nicole Flanagan, Kelly Timothy, and Joel Kautz.
+Associates devoting substantial practice to compensation defense include Charles Templeton, Jessica Valenti, Tyler Sonksen, Courtney Aldrich, Breanna Owen, Richard Gilbert, Reed Wickham, and Brett Haynes.

 When the Firm was smaller, the same attorney would handle the defense of the workers’ compensation case before the Appeals Board and also appear in the Superior Court to pursue subrogation recovery against a negligent third-party.
 With the advent of specialization, fast track cases, and irreconcilable calendars, the Firm has established a sub-pod of attorneys who devote a substantial portion of their practice to recover compensation expenditures in the Superior Court.

 Charleton Pearse manages the subrogation team, aided by partners William Majernik, Jeana Pipkin, Adam Ambrozy, and associate attorney, Forrest Misenti.
 The subrogation team is skilled and prepared in trying cases to their conclusions before the Superior Courts of this state, with or without the assistance of plaintiff’s counsel.

 This subrogation unit has had many consecutive years of large dollar recoveries for the Firm’s compensation clients.
 The Firm is small enough to work closely together.
 This allows the compensation defense and subrogation attorneys to maintain effective communication in order to accomplish advantageous settlement utilizing Third-Party Compromise and Release agreements and stipulated credits for third-party recovery.